 - Tight peroneals may misalign the head of the fibula, throwing off the leg’s movement system, and possibly causing issues from the ankle to the knee to the hips and lower back.

 - Tight, tense peroneals are common in high heel wearers.
-Read our article on High Heel Posture Problems to learn why it’s actually best to ditch high heels altogether!
+It’s actually best to ditch high heels altogether!

 What Problems are Associated with Weak, Underactive Peroneals?